Saymanning/Election_Analysis/README.md

 The analysis of the elections shows that:
 -There were 369,711 votes cast in the election.
 -The candidates were:
-  -Charles Casper Stockham
+  - Charles Casper Stockham
-  -Diana DeGette
+  - Diana DeGette
-  -Raymon Anthony Doane
+  - Raymon Anthony Doane
  -The canadidate results were:
   - Charles Casper Stockham received 23.0% of the vote and 85,213 votes.
   - Diana DeGette received 73.8% of the vote and 272,892 votes.